PrarthanAgarwal/FRIDAY-A-Open-Source-AI-Assistant/README.md

  - Install *requirements.txt* on your environemnt.

  - Test different LLMs with varying parameter sizes to determine which provides the best token-per-second output on your device.
-Currently, I'm using TheBloke/phi-2 - 3B model for comparison.
+Currently, I'm using **Ollama's llama3.2** model for comparison.